3obby/ai/app/usergroupchatcontext/utils/llm_copilot_part1.md

    - Enhanced error display with detailed API error information in client logs
    - Updated ProcessingMetadata type to include error field for tracking issues

+## Voice Mode Interaction Improvements

+We've enhanced the voice mode interface to improve user control and feedback during voice interactions:

+1. **Redbar Interface**
+   - Renamed "blackbar" to "redbar" in voice mode for a distinctive visual indication
+   - Applied red theme with contrasting colors to clearly differentiate from text mode
+   - Improved visual hierarchy with dedicated recording control section

+2. **Recording Control Button**
+   - Added a prominent recording button with state-specific styles:
+     - Red when user is speaking (active recording)
+     - White pulsing animation when bot is speaking (interruption mode)
+     - Light red in idle state (waiting for speech)
+   - Labeled as "Cancel" to clearly indicate its function to discard current transcription

+3. **Transcription Management**
+   - If user presses Cancel during their speech, the current transcription is discarded
+   - System automatically restarts transcription after cancellation
+   - Bot speech can be immediately interrupted by pressing the button
+   - User's mic does not produce transcriptions while bot is speaking
+   - Transcription automatically resumes when bot finishes speaking

+4. **Visual Feedback System**
+   - Mic activity visualizer shows real-time audio levels
+   - Recording button provides clear state indication for the current interaction mode
+   - Status text shows "Speaking" or "Silent" to reinforce current state
+   - Smooth transitions between different interaction states with color changes

+These improvements create a more intuitive voice interaction experience, particularly for mobile users who need clear visual feedback and simple controls for managing voice conversations.

 ## Voice Mode Processing Hook Issue

 We identified an issue with voice mode where preprocessing, postprocessing, and retry processing hooks are being incorrectly applied to voice ghosts.
 The problem occurs because: